 Burberry Group plc was initially floated on the London Stock Exchange in July 2002.

-In 2005, Sanyo-shokai was the Burberry ready-to-wear licence holder in Japan with retail value of £435 million.
+In 2005, Sanyo-shokai was the Burberry ready-to-wear license holder in Japan with a retail value of £435 million.
 GUS divested its remaining interest in Burberry in December 2005.

 Burberry conquered the rest of the European countries in 2007.

 Bailey became Chief Creative Officer in November 2009.